 Each year, after the applicant’s application is approved by the selection panel, the participant must complete a W-4 form, noting whether they want federal income taxes deducted .
 Please consider carefully what the impact may be on your income tax liability, especially if you have more than one applicant receiving benefits.

-If the participant does not want federal income taxes deducted, they can note “$0” for taxes to be deducted.
-Download, complete, sign, and date the form and send via mail to the Fund office, email to admin@tandefund.org, or upload to the application site:
+On Line 4(c) of the W-4, please note the amount you want withheld for federal income taxes.
+If the participant does not want federal income taxes deducted, they can note “$0” or leave this blank.
+Download, complete, sign, and date the form.
+To upload the form to the application site:

 Benefits cannot be processed until the W-4 form is provided.
 The participant will receive a W-2 in January for the benefits received during the previous calendar year.